 The stretch of Washington Boulevard between Westover and East Falls Church is a Virginia Department of Transportation (VDOT) owned and operated roadway.
-The County is developing the striping and marking plan and VDOT will execute the work.
-Currently the road consists of two, wide travel lanes and on-street parking through much of the corridor.
+During the winter of 2016/2017, County staff developed a new striping and marking plan, with input from area property owners and community stakeholder groups, and VDOT will execute the work.
+The road consists of two wide travel lanes and on-street parking through much of the corridor.

-The proposed striping plan could provide a number of positive benefits:
+The final striping plan as submitted to VDOT provides a number of benefits:

 - Help stitch together the expanding Capital Bikeshare system (a new station was installed at the East Falls Church metro station in 2016 and two new stations will be installed in Westover in 2017 and 2018).

-- Connect to existing bike lanes on Washington Boulevard between Westover and Lacy Woods Park.
+- Connect to existing bicycle lanes on Washington Boulevard between Westover and Lacy Woods Park.

-- Create nearly a two-mile stretch of bike lanes from Sycamore St. to George Mason Dr.
+- Create a nearly two-mile stretch of bicycle lanes from Sycamore Street to George Mason Drive.

-- Narrow unnecessary wide travel lanes to help calm traffic.
+- Narrow unnecessarily wide travel lanes to help calm traffic.

-- Install a dedicated left turn lane for westbound Washington Boulevard at N. Ohio Street to help reduce backups.
+- Install a dedicated left turn lane for westbound Washington Boulevard at North Ohio Street to help reduce backups.

-- Sidewalks will be more comfortable for walking due to buffering provided by the new bike lanes.
+- Sidewalks will be more comfortable for walking due to buffering provided by the new bicycle lanes.

 - Pedestrian safety improvements at key intersections with highly visible markings for crosswalks (pending VDOT approval).
 Center line “Yield to Pedestrians in Crosswalk” signs may also be installed.